Gravitational Wave Probe of Gravitational Dark Matter from Preheating: Conclusion

 \section{Conclusion}

-In this work we have forecasted the GWs emitted alongside with the GDM production during the early Universe of preheating as the indirect probe of such GDM.
+In this work we have forecasted GWs from preheating hosting GDM as the indirect probe of such GDM.
 Explicitly, we have considered two preheating models, where in the Higgs (minimal) preheating the GWs are emitted by the Higgs (inflaton fluctuation) excitations due to the parameter (self-) resonance.
-Our results have shown the distinct distributions of the emitted GW spectra in different high frequency ranges: (i) the Higgs scalar excitations in the Higgs preheating give rise to the magnitudes of GW energy density spectra of order $10^{-10}$ at frequencies $10-10^{3}$ MHz, and (ii) the inflaton fluctuation excitations in the minimal preheating yield the magnitudes of GW energy density spectrum up to $10^{-9}~(10^{-11})$ at frequencies near $30~(2)$ MHz for the index $n=4~(6)$.
+Our results show that the emitted GW spectra have distinct distributions in different high frequency ranges.
+For the Higgs scalar excitations in the Higgs preheating, they give rise to the magnitudes of GW energy density spectra of order $10^{-10}$ at frequencies $10-10^{3}$ MHz depending on the GDM mass, whereas for the inflaton fluctuation excitations in the minimal preheating they yield the magnitudes of GW energy density spectrum up to $10^{-9}~(10^{-11})$ at frequencies near $30~(2)$ MHz for the index $n=4~(6)$ with respect to the GDM mass of $1.04~(2.66)\times 10^{14}$ GeV.

 While GWs at frequencies $10-10^{3}$ Hz have been detected by ground-based laser interferometers such as aLIGO \cite{aLIGO:2020wna} and GWs at frequencies $10^{-4}-1$ Hz are planned to be detected by space-based interferometers such as LISA \cite{LISACosmologyWorkingGroup:2022jok}, GW detectors at frequencies higher than $\sim$ MHz are lacking so far.
 Over the years several concepts \cite{Aggarwal:2020olq} of high-frequency GW detectors have been proposed.
-Despite being out of sensitivity of the next-generation CMB measurements on $\Delta N_{\rm{eff}}$ \cite{Abazajian:2019eic}, the above GW spectra could be in the reaches of some of these proposals in the near future.
+Despite being out of sensitivity of the next-generation CMB measurements on $\Delta N_{\rm{eff}}$ \cite{Abazajian:2019eic}, the derived GW spectra could be in the reaches of some of these proposals such as \cite{Herman:2022fau} in the near future.

-There are a few points left for future study.
-First, GWs as the indirect probe of GDM from preheating can be also applied to the GDM from reheating, although in the later situation more diverse GW sources are expected.
-Second, the dependences of the GW spectra on the lattice size $N$ and cut-off $k_{IR}$ can be further suppressed by more powerful compute sources.
+There are several aspects left for future study.
+First, our idea of using GWs as the indirect probe of GDM from preheating can be also applied to GDM from reheating, although more diverse GW sources are expected in the later situation.
+Second, the dependences of GW spectra on the lattice size $N$ and cut-off $k_{IR}$ can be further suppressed by more powerful compute sources.
 Lastly, in order to eliminate the uncertainty in deriving the present-day GW spectra a more complete treatment on the equation of state between the end of preheating and of reheating than in the Appendix is needed.